Slacking to “success” as a self-taught software development fuck up

 To tell this properly, and at the risk of being long winded, I have to take you back in time

-My dad worked in advertising during the 80s, so there was a computer in our house since the original Macintosh was released.
-I remember vividly sitting next to him as he unboxed it and ran through the tutorial.
+My dad worked in advertising during the 80s, so we were privileged enough to have a computer in our house.
+I remember vividly sitting next to him as he unboxed an original Mac Classic.

 Moving ahead to 1993…